-We offer all services in ASL and through signed interpretation provided by a certified interpreter working with a therapist.
+We offer services in ASL and through signed interpretation provided by a certified interpreter working with a therapist.
+We also coordinate with the Deafness-Related Evaluations and More (DREAM) Clinic which offers neuropsychological screenings or assessments.
 "Coming to the Unity Clinic has been very supportive and helpful.
 I've seen a tremendous difference in my child.
 I really appreciate how they meet his needs."